gilbert256-hub/vj-piles-movies/blueprint.md

 ## Current Plan

+*   **Task:** Add wallet management to admin dashboard.
+*   **Steps:**
+    1. Created a new wallet management page at `app/admin/wallet/page.tsx`.
+    2. Implemented UI for displaying balance and a withdrawal form.
+    3. Added mock balance data and withdrawal functionality with validation.
+    4. Added a link to the wallet page in the admin sidebar.

 *   **Task:** Update Firebase configuration and admin email.
 *   **Steps:**
     1. Updated the admin email in `lib/auth-context.tsx`.